 If the site is working properly, you’ll see a two part panel with an interactive calendar and timeline.
 I’ve encountered times where the site isn’t responsive and sometimes you need to try at a later time.
 The timeline gives you an idea of the site’s snapshot activity and when archives started.
 The current year is highlighted, but you can click any year with black activity bars.
 In the lower portion, you’ll see light blue circles around dates where a snapshot was taken.
 The frequency of snapshots varies based on site and popularity.

 If you hover over a blue dot, you can see how many snapshots exist for that day.
 This is where it gets a little tricky.
 While the system may indicate it has a snapshot, some resources may not show.
 Sometimes you get missing graphics and boundary boxes.
-In the example below, I did see a complete snapshot for One Kings Lane home page.
-However, if I clicked a Shop Now button I got missing graphics and was told the sale ended.
+In the example below, I did see a complete snapshot for The New York Times home page.
+You can that some images are missing.

 Method 2: Screenshots from Domain Tools

 This is a newer site and doesn’t have the depth and breadth of archive.org.
-However, it does make up for it by having a fast clean interface and an API.
-They also specialize in showing historical snaps, but just of a website’s homepage.
 The info is from DomainTools.com who provides a WHOIS service.

 To see historical homepage snapshots,